Morfinbrood/rs_simple-crud-api/README.md

 - Use 22.x.x version (22.9.0 or upper) of Node.js
 - Prefer asynchronous API whenever possible

+## How to install
+npm i

+## How to use
+use scripts for start:
+npm run start:dev
+npm run start:prod
+npm run start:multi
+npm run test

+For easy testing you able to import rs_simple_crud_app.postman_collection.json that in app folder

 ## Implementation details

 1. Implemented endpoint `api/users`: